-While spring means an extra hour of daylight and warmer weather, as the new season unfolds nature welcomes billions of tiny babies that animal lovers just can’t help but coo over.
+As well as an extra hour of daylight and warmer weather, spring welcomes hundreds of tiny babies that animal lovers just can’t help but coo over.

-Gloucestershire and the surrounding area is home to an array of wildlife centres, gardens and farms which were able to reopen as outdoor attractions from Monday 12 April 2021 – giving little and big kids the chance to meet a flurry of spring babies, from adorable piglets to the littlest lambs.
+Gloucestershire and the surrounding area is home to an array of wildlife centres, gardens and farms – giving little and big kids the chance to meet a flurry of spring babies, from adorable piglets to the littlest lambs, this season.

-The Bourton-on-the-Water attraction is not only home to the country’s only group of King Penguins, but also some rare Humboldts.
-Courtesy of the park’s active breeding programme, there are always newborn chicks at the hatchery – but visitors will have to wait until indoor attractions are allowed to reopen to meet the newest arrivals.
+Popular Bourton-on-the-Water attraction, Birdland, is not only home to the country’s only group of king penguins, but also some rare Humboldts.
+Courtesy of the park’s active breeding programme, there are always newborn chicks to see at the hatchery too.

 Not too far from Gloucestershire at Longleat Safari Park, visitors will be able to see the first ever southern koala born in Europe.
 The little joey has just started venturing out of its mother’s pouch and eagle-eyed spectators may spot it as it starts to explore Koala Creek this spring.